Do you have to buy a ticket/wristband to enjoy Pride?

 Benefits to the holder of a VIP wristband include:

 Benefits to the holder of a Premium wristband include:

 Where do any profits go?

-Birmingham Pride is a very costly festival to stage each year and has over £150,000 of basic infrastructure costs, which is why we charge an entrance fee for the festival.
+Birmingham Pride is a very costly festival to stage and basic infrastructure costs spiral every year, which is one of the main reasons why we charge an entrance fee for the event.